AdrainWyman/tech-interview-handbook/README.md

   <img src="assets/start-reading-button.jpg" alt="Start Reading Tech Interview Handbook" />
 </a>

-## What is this?
+*# What is this?

 Not everyone has the time to do a few hundred LeetCode questions.
 Here are _free and curated_ technical interview preparation materials for busy engineers, brought to you by me, the author of [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
-Over 500,000 people have benefitted from this handbook!
+Over 500,000 people have benefitted from this handbook

 Besides the usual algorithm questions, other **awesome** stuff includes: